chr0n1x/dev-env/README.md

 I did this because I've had to switch machines WAY too many times.
 Another reason though is because I wanted a similar development experience between my MacOS, Linux & Windows machines so I figured that docker was the way to go.

+If you just want to run `vim` though, `make install` should do everything for you.

 # Requirements

 Specific plugins require `python`.
 So make sure that you have `python` installed, along with `pynvim` or `neovim` via something like: